khakhalin/Dynamic-clamp-2018/reviews and responses.md

 How do the authors know the effect is selective for RGC inputs?
 It appears that they only measured RGC-evoked responses.
 Auditory/mechanosensory -evoked responses were not reported.

 Stimulation in the optic chiam evokes two types of synaptic responses in tectal cells: direct short-latency responses, and delayed recurrent inputs from other cells in the tectum.
 By looking at average currents early and later after the chiasm shock, we can independently assess the contribution of direct and recurrent inputs.
 In the paper, in a paragraph before the sentence in question, we report that after stimulation, direct current increased in amplitude, while recurrent currents remained unchanged.
 This is what we call selective potentiation of direct inputs, as opposed to recurrent inputs.
-We do not claim that mechanosensory inputs did not change, as we have not recorded auditory responses in this study (recordings of auditory responses are considerably more difficult; see Felch 2016).
+We do not claim that mechanosensory inputs did not change, as we have not recorded auditory responses in this study (recording of auditory responses is considerably more difficult; see Felch 2016).

-To make sure that we are not misunderstood by the reader, we replaced the original sentence with the following two sentences: "This shows that prolonged sensory activation with short, frequent stimuli reshaped synaptic transmission in the tectum, making it faster through selective potentiation of visual inputs from the eye, compared to recurrent inputs within the tectum that remained unchanged.
-In this study, we did not perform a similar analysis for acoustic projections from the hindbrain."
+To make sure that we are not misunderstood by the reader, we replaced the original sentence with the following two sentences: "This shows that prolonged sensory activation with short, frequent stimuli reshaped synaptic transmission in the tectum, making it faster through selective potentiation of visual inputs from the eye, compared to recurrent inputs within the tectum, that remained unchanged.
+In this study, we did not probe changes in acoustic and mechanosensory projections from the hindbrain."

 > Page 9 line 9: “cells exposed to stronger stimuli preferred shorter synaptic inputs in dynamic clamp…” Here, (where “preferred” is not in quotes) does “preferred” mean to fire more action potentials?

-Yes, as we answered above, we now don't use quotation marks for any of the words that aid writing and understanding, so "preferred" consistently means "responded preferably", or "produced stronger responses".
+As described above, we now don't use quotation marks for any basic words, so "preferred" is used without quotation marks, and consistently means "responded preferably", or "produced stronger responses".

 > Page 10 (last paragraph): Were action potential thresholds measured?
 Were there any differences in this parameter across groups?

-We did not measure action potential thresholds, as we knew from the previous study (Ciarleglio Khakhalin 2015) that potential threshold measurements in tadpole tectal neurons are unreliable, in the sence that they strongly depend on the current that is used to evoke the spikes; this is almost certainly due to rapid Na channels inactivation.
+We did not measure action potential thresholds, as we know from the previous study (Ciarleglio Khakhalin 2015) that threshold measurements in tadpole tectal neurons are highly sensitive to the current that is used to evoke the spikes, due to rapid Na channels inactivation (Azouz 2000; Fontaine 2014).

 > Page 10 line 8: The “correction for position” is difficult to understand here and in Methods.
 Why was a linear regression used – and how is it determined to generate an accurate “correction”?
 How do the data look without this correction?

-The linear regression is used because it is the simplest way to compensate for a confounding variable (see ANCOVA, or linear models with confounding variables in general).
-Linear models are the "default" approach in statistics, and are typically used when the exact relation between two variables is unknown, or when the amount of noise is so high that practically there is no difference between linear and conceivable curvilinear regressions.
-Both situations apply here.
+It was a mental typo: we should have used the standard term "adjusted for position"; thank you for noticing that!
+We performed a standard adjustment for a covariate, as used in ANCOVA and other types of general linear model analysis.
+We used a linear model, as it is a "default" approach when the exact relation between two variables is unknown, and the amount of noise is high enough to make the difference between linear and curvilinear regressions negligible (both cases apply here).

-There is no way for us to determine whether our adjustment is "accurate", as there is no experimental way to make more caudal (and thus younger) cells in the tectum older.
-This situation is not unique however, as it arises in any study that uses linear models, in any field, from ecology to social sciences.
+There is no way for us to determine whether our adjustment is "accurate", as there is no clear way to make more caudal (and thus developmentally younger) cells in the tectum older.
+This situation is not unique however, as it arises in any field that uses linear models, from ecology to social sciences.
 When running a study in a human population, if a variable of interest depends on age, one would typically adjust for age by including age as a covariate in the linear model.
 Here we perform the same standard procedure.
-After rereading the manuscript, we realized that we used terms "adjustment", "correction", and, in one case, "compensation" interchangeably, which might have led to some confusion.
-To stress that we are talking about a basic statistical technique of covarate elimination, we now consistently use the term "adjustment" throughout the manuscript.
+After rereading the manuscript, we realized that we used terms "adjustment", "correction", and, in one case, "compensation" interchangeably, which obviously led to confusion.
+We now consistently use the term "adjustment" throughout the manuscript.

-In the paper, we do not report how the data would have looked without this adjustment for covariates, as it would not be statistically sound to run a linear model with a known covariate without including it.
-In most cases, it may be expected to underestimate effects for analyses across groups (as the effect of the covarate would be included in the error), and overestimate effects for explanatory linear models in the second half of the paper (as the covariate would contribute to both the dependent, and the independent variables in the model).
-For each particular comparison, however, both d, F and p values would differ by a small random value.
+In the paper, we do not report how the data would have looked without an adjustment for covariates, as it would not be statistically sound to run a linear model with a known covariate without including this covariate in the analysis.
+For this response, we ran some of the analyses without a covariate, and did not find qualitative differences, although numerical values of "uncorrected" d, F and p values were of course different from those reported in the paper.
 For example, when the measure of "spikness" (one of the three tuning parameters) is compared across groups, a correct analysis with adjustment for position (`smean~rostral+medial+group`) produces a p-value of 0.01.
 Without adjustment (`smean~group`) we get a p-value of 0.03.
-For temporal tuning, correct analysis (`sbend~rostral+medial+group`) gives p=0.0304, and if covariate is left unadjusted (`sbend~group`) we get p=0.029.
-Similarly, for amplitude tuning, we get p=0.00209 for correct analysis, and p=0.0024 for unadjusted analysis.
-For the analyses in which temporal tuning and ampliltude coefficients were explained through intrinsic parameters, the optimal models were not qualitatively different between adjusted and unadjusted data, but all values in the table were slightly different.
+For temporal tuning, correct analysis (`sbend~rostral+medial+group`) gives p=0.030, and if covariate is left unadjusted (`sbend~group`) we get p=0.029.
+For amplitude tuning, we get p=0.0021 for correct analysis, and p=0.0024 for unadjusted analysis.
+For the analyses in which temporal tuning and ampliltude coefficients were explained through intrinsic parameters, optimal models were not different between adjusted and unadjusted data, but all values in the table were slightly different.
+If you would like us to numerically re-run any other part of the analysis without a position adjustment, please let us know which part you would like to see.
+Also, all scripts that produce technical checks, visualizations, and analyses related to this adjustment are available for inspection at:

-If you would like us to numerically re-run any part of the analysis without a position adjustment, please let us know which part you would like to see.
-All scripts that produce technical checks, visualizations, and analyses related to this adjustment are available for inspection at: https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/dynamic_other_vars.R
+https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/dynamic_other_vars.R